 - 1. Prepare a grill, preferably with some chunks of maple or oak thrown on the fire, on medium heat.

-- 2. Strip away and discard the stems from the kale.
+- 2. Rinse the kale and pat it completely dry.
+Strip away and discard the stems from the kale.
 Tear the leaves into large bite-size pieces (large enough so they don’t fall between the grates of the grill) and toss them with the olive oil and a good pinch salt.
 Arrange the kale in a single layer on the grill rack.
 They will begin to sizzle almost immediately.
 This is a good thing.
 Resist the temptation to turn them.
 The burn is good; the burn is your friend.
 After 4 to 5 minutes, flip the leaves once to give a slight char to the other side of the leaves.
 Cook for another minute or so, then transfer the kale to a platter.
 That’s it.
 Serve immediately.